bikecoders/ngx-deploy-starter/.github/pull_request_template.md

 - [ ] Tests for the changes have been added (for bug fixes/features)
 - [ ] Docs have been added/updated (for bug fixes/features)
-- [ ] Both workspaces were tested Angular and Nx (for bug fixes/features)

 ## What is the current behavior?